Monuments Men and Women Foundation: History

 The creation of the Monuments Men Foundation was announced by Robert M. Edsel during a ceremony on June 6, 2007, the 63rd anniversary of D-Day, that celebrated Senate and House concurrent resolutions honoring the Monuments Men.

 The foundation's mission and accomplishments have received bipartisan recognition by President George W. Bush, President Barack Obama, Secretary of State Hillary Clinton, Speaker of the House John Boehner and Speaker of the House Nancy Pelosi; as well as many other members of Congress and celebrities.

 Robert M. Edsel is the foundation's current chairman of the board.
 In November 2019, Anna Bottinelli (an alumna of the Courtauld Institute of Art and John Cabot University) was nominated the foundation's new president.

 The foundation launched the Monuments Men and Women Museum Network in 2021.
 Participating institutions have a direct connection to a least one member of the Monuments, Fine Arts, and Archives program —known as the "monuments men and women" —and include the Isabella Stewart Gardner Museum, the Courtauld Gallery, and the Berlin State Museums.

-In March of 2022, the foundation announced the creation of WWII Most Wanted Art™ playing cards, featuring 52 works of art that are still missing today—to engage the public in the search and return of these paintings, sculptures, and other cultural objects.
+In March 2022, the foundation announced the creation of WWII Most Wanted Art playing cards, featuring 52 works of art that are still missing today—to engage the public in the search and return of these paintings, sculptures, and other cultural objects.

+In November 2024, the foundation published the first English translation of the 1961 memoir of French monuments woman Captain Rose Valland (1898–1980), The Art Front: The Defense of French Collections 1939–1945.